 The basic boolean operators are NOT, AND, and OR.
 While AND as well as OR have two or more inputs, NOT operates on a single input value.
 Boolean operations are typically expressed using a truth table (a table of inputs and outputs).
 Here is the truth table for x NOT equals z.

 The following truth table expresses x AND y is z.

 This table is x OR y equals z.

-The diagram below shows a CMOS inverter which is the CMOS implementation of the boolean NOT operation–the circuit is also known as a NOT gate.
+The diagram below shows a CMOS inverter which performs a boolean NOT–the circuit is also known as a NOT gate.
 The transistor on the VDD side is a PMOS while the one connected to ground is an NMOS.
 The drains of the PMOS and NMOS are connected at the voltage output.
 The gates are also connected at the voltage input.

 When the voltage input is zero volts, the output voltage is VDD (henceforth called logic zero and logic one respectively).
-With zero input voltage, the gate-source voltage of the PMOS is -VDD.
+With logic zero input, the gate-source voltage of the PMOS is -VDD.
 This causes the PMOS to conduct current.
 Effectively, the output is shorted to VDD.
 In this state, the gate-source voltage on the NMOS is zero volts keeping the NMOS off.

-Conversely, when the voltage input is VDD, the output is logic zero.
+Conversely, when the voltage input is logic one, the output is logic zero.
 In this state, the NMOS is on, and the PMOS is off.
 Each input scenario is shown in the diagram below.

 By adding two more complementary transistors, other gates are created.

 An AND gate is built using a NAND gate and an inverter.
 The NAND gate is shown in the following diagram.